-The Department of Mathematics is proud to announce that five members of the department will receive LAS awards this spring:
+The Department of Mathematics is proud to announce that six members of the department will receive Campus and LAS awards this spring:

 - Hal Schenck, LAS Dean’s Award for Excellence in Undergraduate Teaching

-- Elyse Yeager, LAS Lynn Martin Award for Distinguished Women Teachers
+- Elyse Yeager, Campus Award for Excellence in Undergraduate Teaching by Graduate Teaching Assistants and the LAS Lynn Martin Award for Distinguished Women Teachers

 - Thomas Mahoney, LAS Award for Excellence in Undergraduate Teaching by Graduate Teaching Assistants